Parental leave: Uptake of parental leave for fathers

 Several factors influence the uptake of parental leave by expectant fathers.
 For example, research has found that fathers who had a secondary education were 28% more likely to take parental leave programs longer than fathers who did not receive secondary education.
 Furthermore, fathers with a tertiary education were 67% more likely to take parental leave of longer than two months than dads with secondary education.

-Additionally, the Income levels of fathers have been noted to influence the uptake of fathers' parental leave.
-Low-income fathers are less likely to use parental leave, and if they did take off time, it is shorter in duration than fathers with higher income.
-The discrepancies between the two demographics may be due to fathers with lower incomes being restricted by a more unstable labour market.
-Fathers in different-sex relationships are even less likely to use parental leave if the mother has a low income.
+Additionally, the income levels of fathers have been noted to influence the uptake of fathers' parental leave.
+Low-income fathers are less likely to use parental leave, and if they did take off time, it is shorter in duration compared to fathers with a higher income.
+The discrepancies between the two demographics may be due to fathers with lower incomes being restricted by personal finances.
+Fathers in heterosexual relationships are even less likely to take parental leave if the mother is a low earner herself.
 The mother's low income positively correlates with the father taking little to no parental leave.
-This may be due to the father wanting the mother to take a longer leave themselves or other factors such as the pressures to provide for the household economically.
+This may be due to the father wanting the mother to take longer leave or other factors; such as the pressure to provide for the household financially.

-Research in Sweden found that foreign-born fathers are less likely to partake in parental programs than native-born fathers.
+Research in Sweden found that foreign-born fathers are less likely to partake in parental leave than Swedish-born fathers.
 The authors have theorized that this result might reflect greater instability of labour markets for first-generation migrants.
 Additionally, there is a greater likelihood for first-generation immigrants to lack access to information concerning parental leave can contribute to the decrease in uptake from this demographic.

 Another aspect that influences the uptake of parental leave is gender dynamics at home and work.
-In households with a positive association between fatherhood involvement and egalitarian values, the father utilization of parental leave is increased.
+In households with a positive association between fatherhood involvement and egalitarian values, the father use of parental leave is increased.
 Workplace environments that promote parental leave for fathers as essential create a greater likelihood of these dads taking parental leave for a longer duration.
 In contrast, a workplace culture that views paternal leave as an indicator of poor work habits and as "feminine" causes fathers in that environment to be less likely to participate in parental leave.
-In Australia it has been argued, by Georgie Dent. that the uptake of parental leave by fathers could enable the workforce participation of women, leading to improved economic outcomes for families as well as the Nation.
+In Australia it has been argued, by Georgie Dent, that the uptake of parental leave by fathers could enable the workforce participation of women, leading to improved economic outcomes for families as well as the country.